Mark Balderas: Musical career

-After a seven year hiatus, Balderas and Human Drama got back together to perform a reunion concert at the El Plaza Condesa on August 25, 2012 in Mexico City followed by another concert in Mexico City at Circo Volador on October 31, 2015.
+After a seven year hiatus, Balderas and Human Drama got back together to perform a reunion concert at the El Plaza Condesa on August 25, 2012 in Mexico City followed by another concert in Mexico City at Circo Volador on October 31, 2015..
 With the success of these performances, they decided to record a new album.
-Balderas added piano and other vintage keyboards sounds for the album Broken Songs For Broken People released on September 29,2017 on Fonarte Latino Records.
+Balderas added piano and other vintage keyboards sounds for the album Broken Songs For Broken People released on September 29,2017 on Fonarte Latino Records. on Fonarte Latino Records.
 They filmed three music videos "Rain On Me", "The Liar Inside", and "Like This One".
 After supporting the album with performances in California and Mexico, the band was back in the studio recording their next album.
-Blurred Images was released on April 30, 2021 on Sunset Records.
+Blurred Images was released on April 30, 2021 on Sunset Blvd Records..
 Balderas co-wrote two of the compositions "Into Our Escape" and "February 10" with Johnny Indovina.
 Again Balderas provided piano and old vintage sounds from the 1960's and 1970's such as (Wurlitzer, Fendor Rhodes, Mini Moog, Mellotron, and Hammond B3 Organ.
 They filmed three music videos to support the album,February 10th, Another Crash, and Into Our Escape.
-During the making of this album, Balderas with Indovina performed an acoustical concert backed with two musicians from Mexico City, at the Concert Hall at Sala Nezahualcoyotl University at Mexico City on November 29, 2019.
+During the making of this album, Balderas with Indovina performed an acoustical concert backed with Gerardo Pozos - Violin and Claudia Gonzalez - Flute from Mexico City, at the Concert Hall Sala Nezahualcoyotl at the University of Mexico City on November 29, 2019..
 This performance prompted Balderas and Indovina to start working on their latest album Ten Small Fractures.
 This acoustic album was a compilation of ten previous classic hits from Human Drama and arranged for piano by Balderas and accompanied with violin, flute, bass and nylon string guitar.
-This was released on July 28, 2023 on Bob Frank Entertainment Records.
+Ten Small Fractures was released on July 28, 2023 on Bob Frank Entertainment Records..
 They released one music video Dying In A Moment Of Splendor.
+In 2022, Human Drama performed their 35th anniversary at the Teatro Metropolitan in Mexico City.
+They performed three albums (Pinups, Cause and Effect, and The World Inside)..

+In 2025, Balderas and his partner James Osborn, finally released the full album Symfonik Christmas on Sunset Blvd Records..
+Produced and arranged by Balderas & Osborn, the album includes many of the traditional songs such as Deck The Halls and O Holy Night, as well as Dance Of The Sugar Plum Fairy & Waltz of the Flowers from Pyotr Ilyich Tchaikovsky’s - The Nutcracker.